phact-cmf/Router/docs/en.md

 $router->addRoute('GET', '/test', [MyHandler::class, 'myMethod'], 'test');
 ```

-If Container are provided, then object will be requested from [Container](#container).
+If Container is provided, the object will be requested from [Container](#container).
-If are not provided, then object will be created.
+If Container is not provided, the object will be created.

-### Array - object and method name
+### Array contaning an object and a method name

 Example: